 Daily light vehicle trips would be carried out primarily by the construction workforce.
-The number of light vehicles entering and leaving the airport site is estimated to increase steadily from around 30 during the early stages of site preparation to a peak of around 440 in 2021.
+The number of light vehicles entering and leaving the airport site is estimated to increase steadily from around 30 during the early stages of to a peak of around 440 during the Main Construction Works.
 Expected daily light vehicle numbers over the indicative construction schedule are shown in Figure 6-5.